 What is a Rakhi?

 A Rakhi is a thread tied by the sisters on the wrist of their brothers.
 Traditionally, rakhi used to be a simple thread.
 But, in modern times, rakhi is available to purchase in varieties of colors and attractive designs.

-Janai Purnima and Raksha Bandhan are the sacred festival of Nepal celebrated by people of different ethnic groups with joy and religious belief.
+Janai Purnima and Raksha Bandhan are sacred festivals of Nepal celebrated by people of different ethnic groups with joy and religious belief.

 If you want to observe the Raksha Bandhan & Janai Purnima festival in Nepal, make sure you visit Nepal during August/ September.
 You will get to explore the various cultures and learn more about Hindu mythologies on this day.